runs-on/cli/README.md

 RunsOn CLI (`roc`) is a command line tool to manage and troubleshoot your [RunsOn](https://runs-on.com) installation.

+Note: the CLI only works with RunsOn >= v2.6.3.

 ## Installation

 You can download the binaries for your platform (Linux, macOS) from the [Releases](https://github.com/runs-on/cli/releases/latest) page.